helcat/pie/README.md

 #### <span style='color:MediumSeaGreen'>Pie_Encode_Source *** Encoding only.
 This is a required parameter</span>
 * `new Pie_Encode_Source(new File(Pie_Utils.getDesktopPath() + File.separator + "My_Document.doc"))`
+  * File : Add a local file to be encoded. `new File("....")`
+  * URL : Use url to download a file. `new URL("https..../myfile.jpg")`
+  * HttpURLConnection or HttpsURLConnection : Use your own connection to download the file.
+  * `new Pie_Text("This is some text to encode")` Encode text using "Pie_Text".

+When using an online source, make sure the file name is included either as a header or on the end of the url.
 Add a source file to the configuration.
 This is the file you want encoded.

+#### <span style='color:MediumSeaGreen'>Pie_Text *** Encoding only.
+(Optional) use with "Pie_Encode_Source"</span>
+Can only be used with "Pie_Encode_Source".
+There are two parameters "text to encode" and "file name".
+File name will not be used if a "file object" is used however if a string of text is entered, "Text.txt" will be used unless file name is entered.
+Arabic and Cyrillic can also be encoded.

+* `new Pie_Encode_Source(new Pie_Text("مرحبا هذا اختبار للفطيرة", "myfile.png"))` Using plain text.
+* `new Pie_Encode_Source(new Pie_Text(new File(...."my_text_file.txt"), "myfile.png"))` Using a text file.
+Must end with ".txt".

 #### <span style='color:MediumSeaGreen'>Pie_Encode_Max_MB *** Encoding only.
 (Optional)</span>
 You can set the Maximum MB for the encoding.
 If the file exceeds this, the file will be split.
 Default is 200mb.
 * `new Pie_Encode_Max_MB(200)`

 Important note.
 Pie_Encode_Max_MB is just one method of protecting the library.
 There is a "MAX_PROTECTED_SIZE" which cannot be changed.
 Is this an image height and width the encoded image can not exceed.
 This is hardcoded to 15000 x 15000.
 This limitation will be removed in version 2 of the library in the future.